Wang-Junao/OS-X-USB-Inject-All/README.md

 Because XHCI-unsupported.kext uses a lower IOProbeScore than the native Info.plist, there is no harm in installing it even if native support exists.

-Typical xHCI needing XHCI-unsupported.kext:
+Typical xHCI needing `XHCI-unsupported.kext`:

-X99-series chipset XHC controller, 8086:8d31
+- X99-series chipset XHC controller, 8086:8d31
-200-series chipset XHC controller, 8086:a2af (depends on macOS version) 300-series chipset XHC controller, 8086:a36d or 8086:9ded
+- 200-series chipset XHC controller, 8086:a2af (depends on macOS version)
-400-series chipset XHC controller, 8086:06ed or 8086:a3af
+- 300-series chipset XHC controller, 8086:a36d or 8086:9ded
-Comet Lake PCH-LP USB 3.1 xHCI Host Controller, 8086:02ed Ice Lake-LP USB 3.1 xHCI Host Controller, 8086:34ed
+- 400-series chipset XHC controller, 8086:a3af